 We will be contacting residents and businesses in the immediate areas of these schemes and will be liaising closely with the local authorities whilst work is being carried out.

-Sustainable Urban Drainage Systems, or SuDS, are an important way of managing flows in the catchment, which is a key part of reducing the risk of flooding in the long term.
-Between 2010 and 2015 we worked with the London Boroughs of Hammersmith and Fulham, and Royal Borough of Kensington and Chelsea, to implement three sustainable drainage systems at Melina Road, Mendora Road, and Arundel Gardens.
+Sustainable Urban Drainage Systems, or SuDS, are an important method of managing flows in the catchment, which is a key part of reducing the risk of flooding in the long term.
+Between 2010 and 2015, we worked with the London Boroughs of Hammersmith and Fulham, and the Royal Borough of Kensington and Chelsea, to implement three sustainable drainage systems at Melina Road, Mendora Road, and Arundel Gardens.
 These were trials to assess the performance of different types of drainage systems in reducing flows into the sewer system.